 Greek Real Estate Market: Best Neighbourhoods to Invest in Athens

 Investors from all over the world have many different options when it comes to obtaining a Golden Visa; purchasing property is the most popular option of all.
 Greece Golden Visa has a 250.000€ investment threshold.
+Greece’s Golden Visa Program offers one of the most affordable options compared to other residency by investment programs.
 This makes buying property in Greece, especially in Athens, a really popular move in terms of property investment.
 Why is Athens a great choice though, and where in Athens should you invest?

 Why Should You Invest in Athens?

 With its plenty tourist attractions like The Acropolis and Parthenon, Athens is one of the most popular destinations in the world.
 For an investor “why should I invest in here/this?” is a critical question that needs a clear answer for preventing financial mistakes.
+It is important to get to know the city and make research before purchasing any property.
 Here are several answers for why Athens should be considered as a high potential property investment centre.

 First of all, as the capital of a country fresh out of a huge economic crisis, Athens offers its investors great opportunities.
+The recent economic progress show good signs of development.
 Compared to other popular capitals, Athens’ prices per square metre are so much cheaper.
 For instance, buying property in Athens is almost eight times cheaper than in Paris.